deptagency/algomart/apps/web/README.md

 Firebase provides a unique identifier (the `uid`) when a user is registered for the first time.
 We refer to this identifier as the `externalId` within the database.
 In the interest of maintaining a separation of concerns between the `api` package and the frontend's authentication solution, this `externalId` is the only Firebase-related piece of information stored in the database.
 It can be used to match a user session with their actual account in the `api`.

-For security/[KYC](https://en.wikipedia.org/wiki/Know_your_customer) purposes, the front end requires a user has either authenticated via Google, or in the case of a user who has registered via email, that the the email address is verified.
+For security/[KYC](https://en.wikipedia.org/wiki/Know_your_customer) purposes, the front end requires that the user's email address is verified.
 For email users, this verification email is automatically sent upon registration and can be dispatched again at a user's request from their profile page.

 ### TailwindCSS conventions

-[TailwindCSS](https://tailwindcss.com/) allows for convenient style decoration within JSX in a `classname` prop, but the use of CSS modules using the `@apply` pattern for more comprehensively styled components and templates is recommended for organizational purposes.
+[TailwindCSS](https://tailwindcss.com/) allows for convenient style decoration within JSX in a `className` prop, but the use of CSS modules using the `@apply` pattern for more comprehensively styled components and templates is recommended for organizational purposes.
 See existing implementations for inspiration.

 Recommended VS Code extensions: